[iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MX6JG9W" height="0" width="0" style="display:none;visibility:hidden"][/iframe]

 Successful police security officers come from a variety of backgrounds, but they have the following characteristics in common: strong communication skills, a community-minded approach and a cool head in stressful situations.

-Prior to selection you will have to provide a current Working With Children Check.
+Prior to selection you will have to provide a current Working with Children Check.

 Citizenship